ziimiin14/docker_rosNoetic_dvsROS_ws/rpg_dvs_ros/README.md

 rpg_dvs_ros
 ===========

-# Disclaimer and License
+# Disclaimer

-The RPG ROS DVS package is supported under ROS Kinetic (Ubuntu 16.04), ROS Melodic (Ubuntu 18.04) and ROS Noetic (Ubuntu 20.04).

-This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

-The source code is released under the **MIT License**.

-# Package Overview

-The ROS DVS package provides C++ drivers for the [Dynamic Vision Sensors (DVS/DAVIS)](https://inivation.com/dvp/).
-Even if you do not have a DAVS or DAVIS device, you can still [use this driver to read pre-recorded event data files (see the example below)](#ExampleEventCameraDataset).
-The package also provides a calibration tool for both intrinsic and stereo calibration.
-To find out more about event cameras, visit the website of the [Institute of Neuroinformatics](http://siliconretina.ini.uzh.ch/wiki/index.php).
-The package is based on [libcaer](https://gitlab.com/inivation/libcaer/).

-Authors: Elias Mueggler, Basil Huber, Luca Longinotti, Tobi Delbruck
+The github repo is originally cloned from [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) which is contributed by the authors: Elias Mueggler, Basil Huber, Luca Longinotti, Tobi Delbruck.
+Code has been used/modified for the purpose of my current project.

-## Publications

-If you use this work in an academic context, please cite the following publications:

-* E. Mueggler, B. Huber, D. Scaramuzza: **Event-based, 6-DOF Pose Tracking for High-Speed Maneuvers**.
-IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Chicago, 2014. ([PDF](http://rpg.ifi.uzh.ch/docs/IROS14_Mueggler.pdf))
-* P. Lichtsteiner, C. Posch, T. Delbruck: **A 128×128 120dB 15us Latency Asynchronous Temporal Contrast Vision Sensor**.
-IEEE Journal of Solid State Circuits, Feb.
-2008, 43(2), pp. 566-576. ([PDF](https://www.ini.uzh.ch/~tobi/wiki/lib/exe/fetch.php?media=lichtsteiner_dvs_jssc08.pdf))
-* C. Brandli, R. Berner, M. Yang, S. C. Liu and T. Delbruck: **A 240 × 180 130 dB 3 us Latency Global Shutter Spatiotemporal Vision Sensor**.
-IEEE Journal of Solid-State Circuits, Oct.
-2014, 49(10), pp. 2333-2341. ([Link](ieeexplore.ieee.org/document/6889103))

 # Driver Installation

-NOTE: substitute any mention of kinetic in the following instruction with the name of your current ROS distribution.
+NOTE: substitute any mention of melodic in the following instruction with the name of your current ROS distribution.

 1. Install ROS dependencies:
-*   `$ sudo apt-get install ros-kinetic-camera-info-manager`
+*   `$ sudo apt-get install ros-melodic-camera-info-manager`
-*   `$ sudo apt-get install ros-kinetic-image-view`
+*   `$ sudo apt-get install ros-melodic-image-view`

 2. Install libcaer (add required repositories as per [iniVation documentation](https://inivation.gitlab.io/dv/dv-docs/docs/getting-started.html#ubuntu-linux) first):
 *   `$ sudo apt-get install libcaer-dev`